Check in: Unit 1 - Setup

 -

-Going forward, whenever you have changes to be committed back to GitHub, the Source Control navigation icon will show a number.
-This is the number of files that have changed since your last commit.
-Navigating to this tab and performing two steps (commit and publish) will allow you to enter a commit message, and update your repository.
+When you have changes to be committed back to GitHub, a “Commit” button will appear at the top left of your workspace.
+Clicking on this will allow you to enter a commit message, and update your repository.

 Deploy your Site